Primary care development

 We have also published a short evaluation report to share the findings from this work, and we are keen for this to be shared as widely as possible.
 The outcomes, resources and learning from this work can be translated across services and geographies.

-SBAR ('Situation', 'Background', 'Assessment', 'Recommendation'), is a structured communication tool which supports structured handover of relevant information and referrals quickly.
+SBAR ('Situation', 'Background', 'Assessment', 'Recommendation'), is a structured communication tool which supports structured handover of relevant information and referrals quickly - to communicate with confidence.
 Whilst it has been used within the Trust for many years, its use has been sporadic and with varying effectiveness.
 The Trust understands the value in this tool when used effectively, and as such, our team has developed training for Community Teams and Primary Care to enable them to use the tool effectively.
 We are currently carrying out an impact review of the use of SBAR across our community nursing teams, and hope to spread this work across the Trust and to our partners.

 We recognise the importance of Multi-Disciplinary Team meetings (MDTs), especially to support the most complex patients we care for.